ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 Implementations for bootstrapping with NiPoPoW proofs and UTXO set snapshots are in development.
 Then we can think about sub-block confirmation protocols and L2.

+**However, TPS is mostly a vanity metric.** It's not about how many transactions you can do but rather, the computational cost, or gas limit per block.
+The cost limit depends on the hardware miners have, size of the network, and other factors.
+But there is no concrete formula to calculate this.
+The best path forward is to log transaction profiles once DeFi on Ergo becomes more established and do load testing in the testnet.
+Large chunks of transactions can happen on layer 2, and be settled in Ergo using a single transaction.
+Thanks to the high flexibility of the ErgoScript programming model, many different protocols will be possible on layer2, each one solving scalability problems in a specific domain (like simple payment transactions which could be sped up with sub-block confirmation protocols).
+[We are already seeing the beginnings of the strengths of eUTXO take shape with anetaBTC airdropping 3,000 wallets in a single transaction](https://twitter.com/HazeyOneKenobi/status/1481775230297288706).
+With the release of v5 the raw TPS numbers should bring us to around 47.5tx/s - improvements on top of this are still possible.

+**Ergo can be considered a common *settlement layer* for many Level-2 protocols and applications.**

 ## Layers

 - **Layer 0** *(Network Layer)*.
 The Ergo Node Client has improved a lot since v4.0.8 and still has room to grow.
 Quick bootstrapping using [NiPoPoWs](/docs/node/nipopow.md) proofs and UTXO set snapshots in development
 - **Layer 1** *(Blockchain)*, Ergo supports multiple on-chain scalability solutions such as Sharding.
 - **Layer 2** *(Off-Chain)*.
 Ergo can utilise multiple off-chain solutions, such as [Hydra](https://iohk.io/en/research/library/papers/hydrafast-isomorphic-state-channels/) and sidechains to compress blockchain bloat and provide similar benefits as zk-rollups.
 Ergo can also be compatible with other UTXO Layer 2 solutions, such as Bitcoin's Lightning Network.
 The implementation here will depend on the needs of the applications being built on Ergo.

-Large chunks of transactions can happen on layer 2, and be settled in Ergo using a single transaction.
-Thanks to the high flexibility of the ErgoScript programming model, many different protocols will be possible on layer2, each one solving scalability problems in a specific domain (like simple payment transactions which could be sped up with sub-block confirmation protocols).

-**Thus, Ergo can be considered a common *settlement layer* for many Level-2 protocols and applications.**

-## Layer 0
+### Layer 0 *(Network Layer)*

 ### Stateless Clients

 Stateless clients allow light wallets and light miners to run with full node security.
-NIPoPoW implementation via Velvet soft forks will enable infinite sidechains on top of Ergo.
+NIPoPoW implementations via *Velvet soft forks* enable **infinite scalability** via sidechains on top of Ergo.

 ### State Bloat